What is the largest animatronic dinosaur?

 Full-Sized Animatronic Spinosaurus

 Unlike the Tyrannosaurus, in which warm clay was sculpted into a full-scale model, the one-fifth-scale Spinosaurus maquette was digitally scanned and computer-milled into foam pieces.
 The foam was then assembled into the full-scale Spinosaurus.
 To get the Spinosaurus prepared for molding, the foam was coated with a type of paint to help seal the foam from the high-temperature epoxy.
 All joints were filled in with clay.
 After the epoxy was applied, it was followed up by a fiberglass-type cloth.
 A structure in the sail allowed the sail to flex with the animatronic’s spine.
-The animatronic was then broken down to fit in the ovens and a special-made spandex was applied and would be the under-surface for the one to three inch skin.
+The animatronic was then broken down to fit in the ovens and a special-made spandex was applied and would be the under-surface for the one to three-inch skin.

-The Spinosaurus then had to be loaded on to a tractor trailer, using cranes, and moved to the set.
-The animatronic was so big that the studio had to remove the doors in order to get it outside.
+The Spinosaurus then had to be loaded onto a tractor trailer, using cranes, and moved to the set.
+The animatronic was so big that the studio had to remove the doors to get it outside.
 The city of Los Angeles wanted the animatronic to be moved at night on a specific route, as it couldn’t go under bridges, so traffic in the city wouldn’t be stalled.
 Final paint details were added on the set.
 On set usage was very intense.
-Due to the power of the hydraulically ran animatronic, a powerful hit from the snout could send a man twenty feet in the air, or even kill them.
+Due to the power of the hydraulically run animatronic, a powerful hit from the snout could send a man twenty feet in the air, or even kill them.
 As such, extra precautions were taken when using the animatronic, and, like with the Tyrannosaurus animatronics used in the previous films, only those who were absolutely necessary for the filming of a scene were allowed on the set.

 Works Cited: